Ash-ketchem/cowin-vaccine-bot/README.md

     $ If you only want to edit some inputs when using the -f option ( By default -f flag will override arguments given along with it from command line ),

         !
-Open the file "inputdata.txt" and edit the necessary fields without breaking the json structure
+Open the file "inputData.txt" and edit the necessary fields without breaking the json structure